Guide for Principals

-Principals at rural experience schools have the opportunity to identify a temporary placement opportunity (funded by the initiative) for a minimum of one to a maximum of four terms within a school year.
-This means the placement position is in addition to the normal establishment in the school.
+Principals at rural experience schools will be invited to identify a temporary placement opportunity for a minimum of one to a maximum of four terms within a school year.
+Placements are either fully funded through the initiative or co-funded with the rural host school and are in addition to the normal establishment of the school.

 Requesting a placement